I’ve set my default message format to HTML but when I reply to a Plain Text message, it still doesn’t come up in HTML format.

 To restore the signature to its HTML design, you’ll need to select it again from your list of signatures in Insert-> Signature.

-Another way to do this is by right clicking somewhere within your signature text and select your signature again (for Outlook 2003, this requires you to have Word set as the e-mail editor.
+Another way to do this is by right clicking somewhere within your signature text and select your signature again.

 Note: You really shouldn’t convert a message to HTML if this is just for the signature.
 If your signature is messed up or comes out blank for Plain Text messages, you should modify just the Plain Text version of your signature.